Alvin Malnik: Real estate projects

 Under Malnik's guidance and sponsorship, such real estate projects were developed and built as Cricket Club Condominium buildings, Sky Lake Country Club, Brandsmart Building, California Club Residents, as well as multiple shopping centers in South Florida.

 Personal life

-His first wife was Deborah "Debbie" Carol (née Froelich) Malnick Hopp with whom he had four children before their divorce.
+His first wife was Deborah "Debbie" Carol (née Froelich) Malnik Hopp with whom he had four children before their divorce.
 In 1995, he married Nancy Gresham with whom he has six children.
 His son, Mark "Shareef" Malnik, is married to Gabrielle Anwar.

-In a 2011 interview, filmmaker Brett Ratner stated that he "really didn't know" his biological father, and he considers Malnik to be his father.
+In a 2011 interview, filmmaker Brett Ratner stated that he "really didn't know" his biological father, and considers Malnik to be his father.